qureai/qureai.github.io/_posts/2016-08-02-using-variational-autoencoders-to-analyse-medical-images-pw-edits.md

 The volume of medical data is growing at a rapid pace as was mentioned [here](http://blog.qure.ai/notes/on-qure-ai).
 The data are usually from different modalities (as in case of MRI) or from different enviroments (machines, patients).
 Building a supervised model to handle all these situations means painstakingly labelling or annotating data from every different scenario.
 To tackle this problem we need an approach which uses mix of supervised and unsupervised learning.

 ## Unsupervised Methods in DL

+The following methods are ones used for Unsupervised Learning using Deep Learning

 - RBMs ( Restricted Boltzmann Machines )
 - Sparse Coding
 - AutoEncoders